arbazargani/rangeJs/readme.md

 * 🎨 comes with base themes & can accept new themes
 * ⚒️ debug freindly process
 * 🎯 can target all range inputs, or specific one
-* ☕ can be better by a cup of coffe
+* ☕ can be better by a cup of coffee

 ## How to use
 ### Basic usage